fishslips/TimSeverance/docs/Academic/CS-2300/Class Logistics.md

 	- About You

 - Go over syllabus
+- Tips For Success
+	- Contact me early if troubles arise.
+Please.
+Like actually.
+	- Get enough sleep.
+I can't emphasize this enough.
+If anyone practices an instrument, you'll see this become abundantly clear.
+Your brain needs rest, and does a lot of disk cleanup and solidifying during this time.
+	- Take adequate rests and make sure you're fueling your brain and body with what it needs
+	-
 - How should we redistribute the 10% from discussions (we can also keep discussions if it's preferred)
 - How do we prefer Exams?
 Proctorio, Testing Center, In Class?
 - Take this fish / Orders of Ignorance